ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 ## Why You Should Avoid Effects

-Effects aren't evil, but they're great footguns.
+Honestly, it's not the end of the world if you **sometimes** use effects when you shouldn't.

-You can easily overcomplicate your code by using effects, when you could just do a side-effect inside your event handler.
+The problem is that you can easily overcomplicate your code with effects, when you could just do a side-effect inside an event handler.

-Let's say you have a `counter` value that you want to read and write to `localStorage`.
-That's a side-effect, so of course you might use an effect:
+In this example, I have a `counter` value that I want to read and write to `localStorage`.
+That's a side-effect, so using an effect makes sense:

 ```ts:counter.svelte.ts
 class Counter {